rdnsx/Bedrock-Status/readme.md

-# Minecraft Bedrock Server Status Web App
+# Minecraft Server Status Web App

-This project provides a Flask web application that displays information about a Minecraft Bedrock server.
+This project provides a web application that displays information about a Minecraft server.
 The application fetches server information using an external API and presents it in a user-friendly format on a web page.

 ![Screenshot of the Web Application](screenshot.png)